syhammer/Password-Manager/README.md

     npm run update-password
     ```
     You can update a password's username and unlocks.
 For instance, you could use this password for a new account, update your password archive, and let it know about your new login.

+Alternatively, you can use the executables that are created during the initialization process.
+Currently, only Windows and Linux executables are supported.